sarah-mclaughlin/docs/docs/message-board-tutorial.md

 }
 ```

-Add this Action for submitting the data gathered from the __Form__. setting the state back to it's default and send the user to the newly created message.
-The __date__ property is added to the variables fetched from the inputs.
+Add this Action for submitting the data gathered from the __Form__, setting the state back to it's default and sending the user to the newly created message.
+You will see that the __date__ property is added to the variables fetched from the inputs.

 Name: onSubmit
 Type: Do Mutation